 This flowchart lists the various steps in the process of setting a record: from the application for the Record Attempt to its publication.

 The following checklist has been established in order to assist both Competitors and ASNs in preparing for Record Attempts in compliance with Article 2.7.4 and Appendix D of the FIA’s International Sporting Code.

 Please note that the checklist is NOT a substitute for those regulations and in case of conflict between the two, the regulations take precedence.

-There are many World Records for different categories but the most famous is the Outright World Land Speed Record - this is the outright fastest speed achieved by a land vehicle.
+There are many World Records for different categories but the most famous is the Outright World Land Speed Record - this is the Absolute World Record for the 1 Mile Flying Start.
 Absolute World Records are for a given distance or elapsed time, independent of Category, Group, or Class.

 OUTRIGHT WORLD LAND SPEED RECORD